PoCInnovation/Workshops/software/17.gRPC/SETUP.md

 ### **protoc**

 protoc is the protocol buffer compiler, you can install it with your package manager:
-- under fedora: `sudo dnf install protobuf-compiler`.
+- under fedora: `sudo dnf install protobuf-compiler`
-- under ubuntu: `sudo apt install protobuf-compiler`. or by following the instructions given [here](https://grpc.io/docs/protoc-installation/).
+- under ubuntu: `sudo apt install protobuf-compiler`
+or by following the instructions given [here](https://grpc.io/docs/protoc-installation/).

 ## 2 - Workshop